LIFEGUARD TRAINING NY

-All our CPR classes are taught by Red Cross instructors on Long Island NY.
+All our CPR classes are taught by New York State Department Of Health approved instructors on Long Island NY and in Brooklyn NY.

 New York State requires all lifeguards to renew their CPR/AED for the Professional Rescuer certification every year.

 There are many different levels of CPR training.
 We will mention them all below.

 You can view all our upcoming CPR classes by going to our Course Dates page.

 CPR saves lives.
 You know it but you don’t know how.
 It’s time to learn the skill and take on the role of a strong link between near-death and new life.